Trump, North Korea's Kim come together for momentous summit

 U.S. and North Korean officials huddled throughout Monday at the Ritz-Carlton hotel, outlining specific goals for what the leaders should try to accomplish and multiple scenarios for resolving key issues, a senior U.S official said, adding that the meetings were also an ice breaker of sorts, allowing the teams to get better acquainted after decades of minimal contact between their nations.

-Trump's early exit will be his second from a summit in just a few days.

-As he sought to build a bridge with Kim, he was smashing longtime alliances with Western allies with his abrasive performance at the G-7.
-After his premature departure from Quebec, he continued to tweet angrily at Trudeau from Singapore, saying Monday, "Fair Trade is now to be called Fool Trade if it is not Reciprocal."
+As Trump sought to build a bridge with Kim, he was smashing longtime alliances with Western allies with his abrasive performance at the G-7 and angry tweets directed at Trudeau and sent from aboard Air Force One as Trump flew from Quebec to Singapore.

 Trump advisers cast his actions as a show of strength before the Kim meeting.